ElektraInitiative/libelektra/src/plugins/toml/README.md

 # TODOs

-- Write documentation
-- Change storage of toml specific structures (change tomltype metakey)
 - Correct interaction with other plugins, especially directory value
   - directoryvalue seems to be in conflict with the toml plugin
   - eg on writing, when having a value on a simpletable, the dirval plugin steals all metakeys of the simpletable
   - and the simpletable key loses all it's previous metakeys, like order and tomltype, resulting in incorrectly written TOML files
   - (this happens on the KeySet the TOML plugin receives on kdbSet call, without any changes made by the TOML plugin)
-- Check, how used plugins are chained (I heard something about wrapper plugin?).
-Order of filter plugins may be relevant in writeScalar()
-- Error checks in write.c
+  - same happens for inline tables
+  - Problem is: dirval plugins sees inlinetable/simpletable key as directory key and splits them up by duplicating the table key, assigning it the dirval suffix, while the old directory key only gets it's old name, but not the metakey.
+  As as result, the dirval key has the metakey, but not the inlinetable/simpletable key.
 - Handle writing of sparse arrays somehow (maybe there is a plugin), otherwise create special meaning string to write in TOML file (eg '!ELEKTRA_NO_ELEMENT!')?
-- Don't discard trailing array comments
-- Maybe use date plugin
-- Make distinction on writing basic and literal strings
+- Change storage of toml specific structures (change tomltype metakey)